Wheaton Office |

 Parental Responsibilities (Child Custody) and Parenting Time/Visitation

 The care and custody of children is often a contentious issue among divorcing spouses, and it can be an ongoing source of conflict even after a divorce has been finalized.
 Parents will be required to address both physical custody of minor children and legal custody.
 Physical custody deals primarily with the daily care and control of children, while legal custody addresses issues concerning decisions in areas such as education, religion, and healthcare.
-Since 2016, Illinois law has defined legal custody as the "allocation of parental responsibilities" and physical custody as "parenting time."
+Illinois law defines legal custody as the "allocation of parental responsibilities" and physical custody as "parenting time."
 Each parent will be allocated specific duties, obligations, and rights toward their children, and in most cases, both parents will have the right to regular, ongoing parenting time.

 If parents cannot agree on parental responsibility and visitation issues, the court will enter an order deciding the issues for the parents.
 As a general rule, courts encourage and expect parents to share joint custody of children and work together to provide for their children's needs.
 In most cases, it is in the best interest of the children to have both parents involved in the children's lives.
 The court will make decisions on custody and visitation issues based on what is in the best interests of the child.
 It is helpful to involve an experienced family law attorney as soon as possible to ensure that a parent can advocate for their parental rights and demonstrate that they can provide for the best interests of their children.